 We have a family wedding coming up and two family members are actually taking dancing lessons as fun couples activity and to make a good showing at the reception.
 Weddings are often when dancing ability shines; nearly every recorded culture has some sort of dance to celebrate the joyous occasion.
 At mine, my younger brother (then a teenager) danced with every woman over 50.
-It was a hoot to watch women who haven’t been dipped in a year shakin’ their groove thangs.
+It was a hoot to watch women who haven’t been dipped in years shakin’ their groove things.
 They had a blast because my brother wouldn’t take no for an answer.
 From uncomfortable shoes to not knowing how, there is no end to the excuses as to why people can’t or won’t dance.
 I’ve seen people miss out on life’s fun and celebrations because of their excuses; I think a few of them need to be addressed.

 1. The physical lack of ability.
 Although the excuse “I can’t dance” usually means “I can’t dance well”, there are many who are physically incapable of certain movements.
 However, I remember one Army ball where a soldier’s date was his wheelchair-bound daughter.
 At about age 11, she was dressed in a gown with hair and make-up done for a special night.
 He wheeled her around the dance floor, spinning her and danced holding her hands.
 By her smile it was easy to see that despite her physical limitations, she was dancing.

 4. Religion or other convictions Okay, I’ll be the first to roll my eyes at the no-dancing-Baptists.
 Let’s do it collectively.
 I believe in finding a healthy balance but after chaperoning a few dances I absolutely was the teacher who tore apart gyrating students and told them to make room for Jesus.
 They’d separate by about 3 inches, at which point I separated them by two outstretched arms’ length and say, “Jesus died on a cross!”
 Memories of chaperoning prom still haunt me.
 A student turned and started freak dancing at me like a demon-possessed Night of the Roxbury.
 I froze and yelled, “I’m a TEACHER!”
-That night I was ready to join the Southern Baptist Convention and seal it with a 9 x13 of banana pudding.
-(Shudder)

 My view may be a bit warped: I was on the dance team at a private Baptist high school (irony?) but I believe that Ecclesiastes (and The Byrds) were right: there is ‘a time to dance’.
 In high school I encountered a college student who was a victim of “No-dancing-Baptist” upbringing.
 He had NEVER danced, had to write a letter for permission to dance with his cousin at her own wedding, and couldn’t clap on a beat to save his life.
 We tried VERY hard to help him, but it was a real-life Footloose and he more than 6 degrees from Kevin Bacon.
 When I asked what he did to celebrate when he was happy and he just stared at me blankly.
 (Yeah, you couldn’t Funky Chicken your way out of and end-zone and I’m the nut?
 Okay then.)
 It wasn’t the lack of dancing experience that was tragic–it was the sense that joy had never filled him so fully that he had to shout, sing, dance, or generally share it with the world that was so sad.
 To each their own conviction, but I’d say we often restrict things that God does not.